There’s been a development in my battle of faith.

 because no god is deserving of my prayers.

 I linked God with ‘a better place’, as if they went together.
-‘Better place’ is fine, the link with God is not.
+‘Better place’ is fine, the link with a singular God is not.
 I discovered my quandary when Jan (my wife) read Part One and said she was rather disappointed.
 (Nothing new there!).
 It appears to her as if I have dismissed God and the afterlife.
 Well, yes and no. True, I no longer believe in a deity, but have I really dismissed everything associated with it?
 Have I suspended all belief in an after-life, in whatever form?

 Thing is, Jan is a Spiritualist.
 She believes that we go on.
 The fact is she sees 'spirit', has done all her life.
 It’s not something she asked for or courted, it’s something she was born with, something she describes (usually) as more of a curse than a blessing.
 It is definitively not fabricated, it is very real.
 All too real sometimes.
 But the crucial fact is, she doesn’t lie to me - or anybody else.
 Why should she lie to me?
 She tells me things, many things, and I know she is not making them up.
 Nor is she merely mistaken; she believes what she sees.